 Ans.
 Federalism means the coexistence of a central administrative authority and state or local administrative units in their respective areas.
 Federalism is an important part of a nation’s political structure by allowing the governing authorities to work separately.

+Federalism allows the states to have greater freedom and take individual decisions within their respective provinces.
+The Central government can concentrate more on national issues and international relations.
+The active participation of citizens results in greater awareness about their political and civil rights with a sense of national unity.
+Differential state power and internal issues often worsen the federation, but the merits of federalism are way more than the demerits.

 Features of the Federal System of India